guigarage/guigarage.github.io/_posts/2011-09-14-jgrid-tutorial-1.md

 layout: post
 author: hendrik
 categories: [Swing]
-excerpt: 'I created a series of tutorials to get familiar with JGrid.'
+excerpt: 'I created a series of tutorials to get familiar with JGrid.
+This is the first out of five tutorials.'
 featuredImage: java-9
 permalink: '2011/09/jgrid-tutorial-1/'
 header: